gabeabrams/inclass/docs/SET_UP.md

 ```

 ^ this is an example metadata file.
 See the docs in the `/docs/types` folder for more info.

 #### Accounts

 The accounts property inside the catalog metadata is a list of Canvas accountIds.
-The students have their own unique Canvas accountIds, and the university keeps track which school the students are in, or which catalog to display to each.
-When a student launches the app store with an accountId that's included in the above list of accounts, the above catalog will be shown to that student.
-In the case where a student is cross-listed amoung two or more schools, the university will determine which catalog is the paren, thus showing the student that one catalog.
+When a user launches the app store from a course within an account that's included in the above list of accounts, the above catalog will be shown to that user.
+In the case where a course has been merged, the parent account is the one we will use for this process (when you merge Canvas courses, you choose one course that will be merged _into_ the other, the parent.
+The parent course's account will be the one we use for the catalog determining process).

 ## Apps: